Temporary early access to your super

 While superannuation helps people save for retirement, the government has recognised that for those significantly financially affected by the coronavirus, accessing some of those savings today may outweigh the benefits of maintaining those savings until retirement.

-If you are eligible, you can apply to the ATO through the myGov website to access up to $10,000 of your superannuation until 24 September 2020 (when the measure ends).
-Note that eligible temporary residents were only able to access up to $10,000 of their super in 2019-20.
+If you are eligible, you can apply to the ATO through the myGov website to access up to $10,000 of your superannuation until 31 December 2020 (the measure originally ended on 24 September, but the government has announced that it is extending the measure until 31 December).

 It is important to note, you cannot apply through Sunsuper directly.